allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 Finally arriving on the Banjul side of the Gambia River, we saw many kids playing soccer on the beach with the sunset in the backdrop.
 What a beautiful view!

 ![kids]({{site.baseurl}}/assets/img/gambia/kids.jpeg){:width="50%"}![kid]({{site.baseurl}}/assets/img/gambia/kid.jpeg){:width="50%"}
-*Right: He asked me to take a picture of him, and I told him that I will remember him forever.*
+*Right: He asked me to take a picture of him, and I told him I would remember him forever.*

-After such a wonderful day with Kayce, I called it a day.
+After such a wonderful day with Kayce, I called it a night.

 ![boat]({{site.baseurl}}/assets/img/gambia/boat.jpeg){:width="50%"}

 I walked a few minutes to the Atlantic Ocean and had domoda, a peanut-based local staple.

 ![hotel]({{site.baseurl}}/assets/img/gambia/hotel.jpeg){:width="50%"}![domoda]({{site.baseurl}}/assets/img/gambia/domoda.jpeg){:width="50%"}
 *The drink is called bissap (hibiscus).
-The other popular drink is the baobab drink.*
+Another popular option is baobab juice.*

 ### Day 2: Banjul and Initiation Ceremony